oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

     ![Configure Function Result Var](./images/configure-function-resultvar.png " ")

-  *Note that the Item Picker in the Workflow Designer allows you to select Workflow Parameters, Version Variables, and Activity Variables.
-You may also reference Additional Workflow Data by using the Substitution String Syntax.*
+  > **Note:** _The Item Picker in the Workflow Designer allows you to select Workflow Parameters, Version Variables, and Activity Variables.
+You may also reference Additional Workflow Data by using the Substitution String Syntax._

 6. In the **Rendering Tree**, select **p\_doctor\_id** under **Compute Doctor Availability** and change the following in the **Property Editor**.
     - Under Parameter, Set Direction to **In**.